revaturelabs/interviewquestions/Java/Collections/MapInterface.md

 </details>

 ---
-5. How to avoid overriding the existing value of a key by adding the key-value pair to the HashMap?
+5. How to avoid overriding the existing value of a key by adding the key-value pair to the `HashMap`?

 <details>
 <summary><b>Show Answer</b></summary>